silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 [bug]: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=323

 Now that we're using C, our simple 7 program just doesn't demonstrate the capabilities of the programming language.
+We need to make more complicated programs.

 ### Paradigms ###